Fjærland and the Fjærlandsfjord – from Fjord to Glacier

 Inkåleisen Café in Fjærland.

-Here you will find an overview of recommended HOTELS in addition to SPA & BATH HOTELS and OTHER ACCOMMODATION PLACES in Western Norway.
+Here you will find an overview of recommended hotels and accommodations in Western Norway.
+FJORDS HOTELS in addition to FJORD SPA and FJORDS LIVING.
+You will also find an overview of MICHELIN KEY HOTELS in Western Norway, great hotels recommended by Michelin.
 The combination of beautiful nature, activities that you can do in all four seasons and a stay at a great accommodation is unique.
 A stay in one of these places will do you good, both for body and mind.

-There are ten restaurants that have awarded Michelin stars and Michelin awards in Western Norway.
-Eight of the Michelin restaurants are in Stavanger and two in Bergen.
-Here you will find FJORDS MICHELIN, where you will also find a list of recommended hotels in Western Norway, recommended by Michelin.
+There are 14 restaurants that have awarded Michelin stars and Michelin awards in Western Norway.
+Eight of the Michelin Restaurants are in Stavanger, there are five in Bergen and one is out on the Hardangerfjord outside Rosendal.
+Here you will find an overview of MICHELIN RESTAURANTS in Western Norway.

 USEFUL LINKS is a list of websites with great information on Norway and the Fjords.
 FAQ is an overview of articles that answer the most common questions you have when planning to visit the fjords in Western Norway.